VIC.GOV.AU | Policy and Advisory Library

 2. Jointly craft a compelling and motivating vision to implement VTLM 2.0

-3. Promote alignment and coherence among school, network, regional and state improvement directions
+3. Promote alignment and coherence among school, school network, regional and state improvement directions

-4. Determine core priorities collaboratively, and align activities and resources to VTLM 2.0, for example, refer to VLPs
+4. Determine core priorities collaboratively, and align activities and resources to VTLM 2.0, for example, refer to Victorian Lesson Plans (VLPs)

-5. Ensure continuity through network leadership team succession planning
+5. Ensure continuity through school network leadership team succession planning

 Build: develop sustainable systems